Week 11 NFL picks, score predictions, best bets today from self-learning AI

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.

-For Week 11 NFL betting, the AI PickBot has evaluated the NFL odds and provided NFL betting picks for all 15 games.
+For Week 11 NFL betting, SportsLine AI has evaluated the NFL odds and provided NFL betting picks for all 15 games.
 You can only see the AI predictions for the Week 11 NFL schedule here.

 New users can also target the latest Underdog promo code, good for $100 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.